hoanghuydev/tinder-gold-free/README.md

 Enter the number of people you want to check and click `Search`.
 Wait for searching and see the result
 <b>If user in extension dont match so your account has no likes ( maybe you have passed or liked all the people in `likes you` list )</b>
 ## Features
-Show all information of people like you on tinder
+- Show all information of people like you on tinder
+- Filter user with name or year of birth
+- Pass user if you dont like that user ( cannot rewind )
 ## Contact
 Trần Võ Hoàng Huy